 About the 2021 Kia Sorento

 The 2021 Kia Sorento is a three-row SUV that seats up to seven people depending on the trim level.
 The Sorento comes in five trims: the LX, S, EX, SX, and the SX Prestige.
 The LX, S, EX, and SX come standard with front-wheel drive with the option to upgrade to traction-grabbing Dynamax all-wheel drive.
 The SX Prestige trim only comes with front-wheel drive.
+Each trim offers its own unique features, especially when it comes to towing performance.

 Power and Performance